momchiltsanovv/momchiltsanovv/README.md

 🧠 I'm majoring in **Informatics** at **New Bulgarian University**
 💻 Currently exploring opportunities in backend development
-🏆 Graduated from secondary education with an impressive GPA
+🏆 Graduated secondary education with an impressive GPA
 ⚡ Fun fact: I love downhill biking and staying active in fitness!

 ### 📫 How to Reach Me